 Press the seams in towards the band.
 You may want to clip the corner a bit here to make the seams fold in nicely.

-Before we complete this front band, we need to secure the last inner tie to the kimono front.
-Find your inner tie marking on the wrong side of the left kimono front or make a new one.
+Before we complete this front band, we need to secure the last inner tie to the robe front.
+Find your inner tie marking on the wrong side of the left robe front or make a new one.

-On the wrong side of the kimono, pin and sew the inner tie in place.
+On the wrong side of the robe, pin and sew the inner tie in place.
 The raw end of the tie should point outwards.

 Turn the center front in 1/2“ and press.

 Fold the inner tie outward and sew it in place.
-This step is optional, but it does help to keep the kimono front flat and also stabilizes the tie.
+This step is optional, but it does help to keep the robe front flat and also stabilizes the tie.

 Now we can get back to the front band!
 Fold the band in half lengthwise, enclosing all the seams.